bejayoharen/java-bells/README.md

 ToDo
 ----

-- Source cleanup
 - There seem to still be some issues with ICE: eg right now connections don't always work on the same subnet.
-- ~~Audio and Video.
-Right now only video works.~~
-- ~~Multiple formats.
-Right now only one set of formats is supported.~~
 - Demonstrate selecting input devices and screen sharing.
-- ~~Respond to XMPP messages asking if jingle is supported.~~
 - Respond to transport-info including ice-restarts
 - Disconnect when other party disconnects from xmpp
 - Respond to error messages sent from peer
 - There are some issues with finding the stun and turn DNS servers.
-Falling back on Jitsi for now.
+Falling back on jitsi.org servers for now.

 How You Can Help
 ----------------